-Introducing the Metrics Usage Analyzer
+Introducing the Telemetry Usage Analyzer

-A central observability team (COT) manager wants their system to be valuable to developers and SREs, easy to navigate, and efficient even as their data grows and changes.They often end up with a long list of high-volume metrics currently running through their system and wonder which ones are useful and which ones are clutter.
+A central observability team manager wants their system to be valuable to developers and SREs, easy to navigate, and efficient even as their data grows and changes.
+They often end up with a long list of high-volume metrics currently running through their system and wonder which ones are useful and which ones are clutter.

-Additionally, how much should the COT trust someone who says “Oh we never use that one metric, you can let it go.”
+Additionally, how much should the observability team trust someone who says “Oh we never use that one metric, you can let it go.”
 Then, too often, next week that same person turns around to ask where it went because it is the one useful metric they need to solve a high-priority issue!

 Who is using this data and what do they use it for?